Function-Correcting Codes for Insertion-Deletion Channel: Preliminaries

 \subsection{Insdel code}

-In this paper, we deal with a channel model in which errors occur in the form of deletions, insertions, or a combination of both.
-Codes designed to handle such types of errors were first introduced by Levenshtein, Varshamov, and Tenengolts in the 1960s \cite{varshamov1965codes,levenshtein1965двоичные, levenshtein1967asymptotically}, and \cite{tenengolts1984nonbinary}.
-In this section, we provide a brief overview of these classical codes and summarize the main results associated with them.
+We consider a channel model in which errors occur as deletions, insertions, or both, and recall the classical codes introduced for this setting in the 1960s (see Section~I) together with the main results we use later.

 Let $x$ be a binary vector of length $k$ that, when transmitted through a deletion channel, may lose some of its bits.
 If the channel deletes $t$ bits, the resulting binary vector $y$ has length $k - t$.
 The vector $y$ is referred to as a \textit{subsequence} of $x$.
 A subsequence of a vector is obtained by selecting a subset of its symbols and aligning them in their original order, without any rearrangement.
-Formally, the subsequence relation is defined as follows:
+Formally, the subsequence is defined as follows: